netdata/netdata/src/streaming/PARENT-CLUSTERS.md

 Resource usage on parent nodes depends on three key factors:

 1. **Ingestion Rate**
-   All parent nodes ingest data equally from their connected children.
-The resource load is balanced across all parents.
+   All parent nodes ingest all data of all children (not just their own).
+The resource load is the same across all parents.

 2. **Machine Learning**
    Machine learning is CPU-intensive and affects memory usage.
     - **Before Netdata 2.1:** Every node in a cluster independently trained machine learning models for all children, increasing resource consumption exponentially.
-    - **Netdata 2.1+:** The first node (child or parent) to train a model propagates the trained data to other nodes, significantly reducing resource requirements.
+    - **Netdata 2.1+:** The first node (child or parent) to train ML models propagates the trained data to other nodes, significantly reducing resource requirements.
 This allows flexibility: machine learning can either run at the edge (child nodes) or on the first parent receiving the data.